 Contract Details: Three Years, $63 Million

 On the same day that they announced that they’ve given permission to Cam Newton to seek a trade, the Panthers have found their new quarterback, signing former Saints quarterback Teddy Bridgewater to a three-year, $63 million contract.
 Notably, with only $33 million in guarantees attached to the deal, this is closer to a two-year, $42 million contract; they can release him and his $26 million cap hit in 2022 and incur just $5 million in dead cap.
 Still just 27-year-olds, Bridgewater has had quite the career up to this point; after leading the Vikings to the playoffs as a starter, he suffered a gruesome knee injury, only to work his way back to the Jets, and after being traded to New Orleans, re-signed there in the previous offseason.
 As it turns out, that was the best decision he could make, as he filled in for the injured Drew Brees, and went 5-0 with a Pro Football Focus passing grade of 71.4.
-He started off slow during that stretch, but as he continued to get acclimated to the offense, he became more aggressive, and in turn, his production increased- he has more upside that perhaps people realize.
+He started off slowly during that stretch, but as he continued to get acclimated to the offense, he became more aggressive, and in turn, his production increased- he has more upside that perhaps people realize.
 Now, he heads to Carolina, which is a perfect fit for him.
-Not only are Christian McCaffrey, DJ Moore, and Curtis Samuel all underneath targets that fit his style, but he’ll be reunited with new offensive coordinator Joe Brady, whom worked with New Orleans and helped Bridgewater get acclimated to the offense in 2018.
+Not only are Christian McCaffrey, DJ Moore, and Curtis Samuel all underneath targets that fit his style, but he’ll be reunited with new offensive coordinator Joe Brady, who helped him in New Orleans get acclimated to the offense in 2018.
 Brady’s offense has a lot of Sean Payton principles and requires accuracy, and we know Bridgewater can succeed in this system, and quietly, Carolina could have one of the most underrated offenses in football.
 Is Bridgewater their quarterback of the future?
 Well, he is just 27-years-old, and should he pan out, he’ll be on a super team-friendly contract.
 If not, however, he’s a solid bridge for the next couple seasons, and since they can get out of his contract in 2022, the Panthers can also look for an answer at quarterback through the draft as well.
 Upon first glance, I couldn’t believe Carolina was committing three years to Bridgewater.
 However, the contract structure is super favorable for them, and overall, I love this move for them.